Composite Structural Engineering Technology (CSET) Course

 Charles Seaton has over 30 years of experience in aerospace businesses involving aircraft design, manufacturing, education and aircraft modification.
 He has led and consulted in global education initiatives which promote safe practices with composite materials in aerospace and other industries.
 He has taught and developed curricula with international composite experts and educators in the field of composite technology, repair and engineering for over ten years.

 Christos Kassapoglou worked at Beech Aircraft (1984-1987) heading the analysis effort for the certification of the all-composite Starship I. He then joined the Structures Research group of Sikorsky Aircraft (1987-2001) where he worked on the development of analysis methods focusing on damage tolerance of composites and weight and cost optimization of composite airframe structures.
-Since 2001 he has been consulting with various US and European companies on design and analysis of composite structures and worked (until 2016) as an Associate Professor at Delft University of Technology in the Netherlands.
+Since 2001, he has been consulting with various US and European companies on design and analysis of composite structures and worked (until 2016) as an Associate Professor at Delft University of Technology in the Netherlands.
 In 2017, he joined Lockheed Martin.
 He has over 70 publications in scholarly journals on composites analysis and design, cost-weight tradeoffs of composite structures, damage tolerance and fatigue of composites.
 Two books: (1) Design and Analysis of Composite Structures, 2nd Edition, Wiley, 2013, Modeling the Effect of Damage in Composite Structures, Wiley, 2015, and a book chapter, "Structural Design – Tradeoffs" in Encyclopedia of Aerospace Engineering, eds R. Blockley and W. Shyy, John Wiley: Chichester.
 2012.

 Course development was supported by FAA and industry engineers, bringing decades of experience in both regulatory and engineering practice to the course development.
 In addition to the above instructors, FAA representatives will participate in the online discussions when aviation regulations, guidance or policy questions arise.

 Mr. Ilcewicz started work with the FAA in 1998.
 Since joining the FAA, he has supported many small airplane, rotorcraft, and transport aircraft certification programs.
 He has also worked on accident investigations and service problems involving composites.
 These experiences helped develop an international plan for composite safety and certification initiatives called the FAA Aviation Safety Composite Plan.